ColinDownie/RMC/README.md

 - Ross Textiles
 - Ross Digital

-Where each division creates, builds, or imagines —
-RMC ensures the entire multiverse operates with clarity and cohesion.
+Where each division creates, builds, or imagines, RMC ensures the entire ecosystem operates with clarity and cohesion.

 ---

-## ⭐ Repository Purpose
+## Repository scope

 This repository contains:

-- the governance architecture of RMC
+- The governance architecture of RMC
-- operational frameworks
+- Operational frameworks and methodologies
-- methodologies and templates
+- Templates and system blueprints
-- risk and compliance structures
+- Risk and compliance structures
-- systems documentation
+- Systems documentation
-- the strategic backbone of the Ross Creative ecosystem
+- The strategic backbone of the Ross Creative ecosystem

-This is the master control room of the Ross universe.
+It is the control layer for how the Ross universe operates.

 ---

-## ⭐ Commit History
+## Commit philosophy

 Every update strengthens the structure.
 Every refinement sharpens the system.